Particular/docs.particular.net/transports/index.md

 ### Bus transports

 Bus transports are inherently distributed.
 Each endpoint instance might potentially connect to a different node of the bus.
-Messages are routed transparently between the nodes but physical routing layer needs to contain information to which bus node particular endpoint is connected to.
+Messages are routed transparently between the nodes but the physical routing layer needs to contain information as to which bus node a particular endpoint is connected to.

 Bus transports include: